nusduck/esg_data_aepa_project/README.md

    pip install -r requirements.txt
    ```

-3. Edit `config.yaml` to add your model and API key.
+3. Edit `demo_config.yaml` to add your model and API key and rename this file to `config.yaml`.

 4. Move your reports file to `data/esg_reports_pdf` directory.